instadw/instadwell-blog/_posts/2025-11-25-10-best-co-living-spaces-in-canada-for-indian-students.md

 A lower-cost alternative with a lively student scene (McGill, Concordia, UQAM).

 * **Shared houses and co-living collectives** in Plateau, Mile End, and Cote-des-Neiges.
-  [Montreal](https://instadwell.com/search?lat=45.5018869&lng=-73.56739189999999&location=Montreal,%20QC,%20Canada&city=Montreal&country=Canada) culture is student-friendly; bilingualism is a plus but many operators cater to English-speaking students.
+  [Montreal](https://instadwell.com/search?lat=45.5018869&lng=-73.56739189999999&location=Montreal,%20QC,%20Canada&city=Montreal&country=Canada) culture is student-friendly; bilingualism is a plus but many operators cater to English, speaking students.

 **Tip**: Check language of the neighbourhood and whether French proficiency is expected.